Light microscope with "infinity optics"

 This is the lens

-A lens is an optical system that creates a magnified image of an object.
-The different numbers printed on the lens have different meanings:
+A lens is an optical system that creates an enlarged image of an object.

 The eyepiece

-An eyepiece is actually a magnifying glass because it enlarges the intermediate image.
-The eyepiece we use here is a so-called Ramsden eyepiece.
 A single lens can also be used as an eyepiece.
-However, with a Ramsden eyepiece consisting of a lens system, the field of view is better because it creates fewer errors at the edge of the field of view.
+However, with a Ramsden eyepiece—composed of a two-lens system—the field of view is better because it introduces fewer errors at the edges.
 The Ramsden eyepiece consists of two lenses with the same focal length.
-Its focal length is f Ramsden eyepiece = 3/4 f lens

 What is the magnification of the Ramsden eyepiece?